-Remember that when you use a cash–out refinance, your new loan amount is larger than your old mortgage amount.
-And when someone borrows more money, there’s a higher risk of the loan defaulting.
+Remember that when you use a cash-out refinance, your new loan amount is larger than your original mortgage amount.
+And when a homeowner or home buyer borrows more money, there’s a higher risk of the loan defaulting.

-To compensate for that risk, mortgage lenders bump up the interest rate by a small amount, which means you will pay more over the life of the loan.
+This, combined with the fact that you are receiving cash — rather than a higher loan amount — increases the interest rate by a small amount, which means you will pay more over the life of the loan.

 How much higher are cash-out refinance rates?

-The good news is that interest rates for cash–out refinances are only marginally higher than ‘standard’ refinances.
-Per Leahy, mortgage rates are usually between 0.125% and 0.25% higher on a cash–out refinance versus a rate and term refinance.
+The good news is that interest rates for cash-out refinances are only marginally higher than other refinance options.
+Mortgage rates are usually between 0.125% and 0.25% higher on a cash-out refinance versus a rate-and-term refinance.

-“Typically, the more equity you leave in your home after the cash–out refi, the less of a change there is an interest rate,” he says.
+“Typically, the more equity you leave in your home after the cash-out refi, the less of a change there is an interest rate,” says Leahy.

 Cash-out refinance rates are typically 0.125% to 0.25% higher than rates for a comparable, no-cash-out refinance.